"InternationalDrugMart.com has been a godsend. I've saved about 80 percent on my medications."

 Any medication taken in excess can have serious consequences.
 If you suspect an overdose of Cefaclor, seek medical attention immediately.
 Some of the overdose symptoms of this drug are seizures, stomach pain, diarrhea, nausea, and vomiting.

-What drug(s) may interact with Cefaclor?
+What other drugs could interact with Cefaclor?

 - Amikacin